The History of Smocked Clothing: From Traditional Techniques to Modern Trends

 There are many types of smocking stitches, but they can be classified into three main categories: cable, surface, and outline stitches.

-• Cable stitches: Are the most basic and common type of smocking stitches.
+• Cable stitch: Are the most basic and common type of smocking stitches.
 They are used to create the gathers and pleats in the fabric, as well as to form simple patterns and shapes.
 Cable stitches are made by passing the needle over or under one or more pleats, and then pulling the thread tight to create a ridge or a valley on the fabric.
 Some examples of cable stitches are stem stitch, outline stitch, wave stitch, and honeycomb stitch.

-• Outline stitches: Are used to define the edges and borders of the smocked fabric.
+• Outline stitch: Are used to define the edges and borders of the smocked fabric.
 They are usually worked along the hemlines, necklines, cuffs, and collars of the garments.
 Outline stitches can also be used to create geometric patterns and shapes on the smocked fabric.
 Some examples of outline stitches are chain stitch, feather stitch, blanket stitch, and cross stitch.

 These are some of the different types of smocking stitches that can be used to create beautiful and unique smocked clothing.